Decode segfault errors in dmesg

 The fault handler is architecture dependent, so you will not observe

-with other architectures than x86.
+the same messages in dmesg with other architectures than x86.
 For

 instance, on ARM no message is displayed unless the Linux kernel has

-been built with CONFIG_DEBUG_USER
+been built with CONFIG_DEBUG_USER.

 A 64-bit 64-beam architecture